Heber–Overgaard, Arizona: 20th century

-On February 1, 1971, the local Sheriff's Posse formed a committee to promote the construction of a Fire Department for the Heber-Overgaard area.
+On February 1, 1971, the local Sheriff's Posse formed a committee to promote the construction of a Fire Department for the Heber–Overgaard area.
 By March of the same year, land was secured for the location of the new Fire Department.
 In February 1972, the Sheriff Posse disbanded because some members had moved out of the area.
 In early 1973, the newly formed American Legion Post 86 took over the task of forming a Fire Department and Fire District for the area.
 They were able to obtain the signatures necessary to have an election called to form a Fire District.
 A petition was put together and used to propose the formation of a Fire District to the County Board of Supervisors.
 The American Legion put up the necessary funds to have an election.
-On June 4, 1973, by unanimous vote, the Heber-Overgaard Fire District was established.
+On June 4, 1973, by unanimous vote, the Heber–Overgaard Fire District was established.
 It had an area of 102 square miles.
 On June 14, Ivan Wilson was elected as the first Fire Chief of the new District and Larry Rhodes as the Secretary-Treasurer.
 Walt Downs and John Shaffery Sr. were the first two men to sign up as Firefighters.

 The first Fourth of July parade was held in 1976.
 Since its inaugural year, the parade has become one of Heber's most popular ways to celebrate independence day, drawing crowds upwards of 20,000.
 In recent years, the parade and fireworks displays have been moved to the weekend nearest the 4th of July as a convenience to non-locals.

-On July 4, 1980, Les Parham, of Heber-Overgaard, put on his first of 39 years worth of fireworks displays, his last being on July 6 of 2019.
+On July 4, 1980, Les Parham, of Heber–Overgaard, put on his first of 39 years worth of fireworks displays, his last being on July 6, 2019.
 Fundraising was spearheaded by the Heber-Overgaard Chamber of Commerce and was solely paid for by the contributions of viewers who enjoyed the show.
 The first show was held in what was once known as the Porter softball field, SW corner of Parkview and HW260, to an audience of several hundred.
 A country fried steak dinner fundraiser was held to cover expenses.
 Today, an audience in the thousands views the display at the Mogollon High School fields.
 This is primarily paid for by parking lot donations at the Tall Timbers County Park festivities and the Mogollon High School fireworks display.

-In 1988, Heber-Overgaard celebrated its first Oktoberfest event at Tall Timbers County Park.
+In 1988, Heber–Overgaard celebrated its first Oktoberfest event at Tall Timbers County Park.
 Originally taking place in October, the festivities were eventually moved to September as a convenience to seasonal visitors.
 The event primarily consists of food, live music, a beer garden and arts and crafts booths.